 - Service provider transfers: when a previously outsourced service is brought in-house or vice versa; when outsourced services are switched from one contractor to another.
 For TUPE to apply, this must involve actual services provided by employees, not just goods.
 TUPE also would not apply during one-off or short-term contracts.

-No matter the size of your upcoming TUPE transfer, it is important to follow a comprehensive transfer plan to ensure minimal disruption to employees and smooth continuation of workplace activities.
-Utilising the Advisory, Conciliation and Arbitration Service (ACAS) recommendations while orchestrating a TUPE transfer will make sure productivity, efficiency and customer satisfaction are maintained throughout the process.
+No matter the size of your upcoming TUPE transfer, it is important to follow a comprehensive transfer plan to ensure legal compliance, as well as minimal disruption to employees and smooth continuation of workplace activities.
+Utilising the Advisory, Conciliation and Arbitration Service (ACAS) recommendations to manage a TUPE transfer will help ensure productivity, efficiency and customer satisfaction are maintained throughout the process.

 This TUPE checklist will explore those recommendations to help employers meet their legal obligations and keep their businesses running smoothly while managing a transfer of staff.
 Keep in mind that much of the information provided here is for general guidance only and may need to be adapted to suit different circumstances.